What is the slayer rule?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Life insurance policies have been a plot point in countless thrillers and true crime shows.
 We’ve all seen the classic whodunnit with a $1 million life insurance payout as the motive and the beneficiary as the prime suspect.
+Life insurance policies have been a plot point in countless thrillers, true crime shows, and even a Taylor Swift song.

 What is the slayer rule?

 Slayer statutes prohibit anyone from inheriting from the estate of someone they murdered (or conspired to murder), including that person’s life insurance payout.
-If your beneficiary can’t receive the death benefit because they planned to kill you, the insurance proceeds go to your other primary beneficiaries or contingent beneficiaries.
+If your beneficiary can’t receive the death benefit because they planned to kill you, the insurance proceeds go to your other beneficiaries or your estate

 A conviction isn’t necessary for the slayer rule to apply.
 Insurers can refuse to pay the death benefit as long as there is a preponderance of evidence that the beneficiary committed the crime.
 [1] Even if they’re acquitted in the trial, they can still be barred from getting the life insurance money.

 The specifics of slayer statutes differ depending on your state’s laws.
-For example, in some states insurers can also deny the death benefit if there is a suspicion that a beneficiary “financially exploited” the policyholder or abused them.
+For example, in some states insurers can also deny the death benefit if there’s a suspicion that a beneficiary “financially exploited” the policyholder or abused them.
 [2]

 When can someone take a life insurance policy out on you?